Paulemeister/VSCodeColors/README.md

   - The actual text editor
   - The code overview scrollbar
   - Contains the syntax highighting
+- Debugger:
+  - The colors of the debugging bar

 Feel free to verify the colors and commit colors that I missed.